John Gunther Trio "Trance-Formations" w/ Special Guest Fourat Koyo

 $10.00 - $20.00

-Inspired by the devotional trance music of the Gnawa musicians of Morocco, Safari Trio explores this unique groove-infused music which draws from the rich traditions of west African and Arabic music.
+Inspired by the devotional trance music of the Gnawa musicians of Morocco, the trio explores this unique groove-infused music which draws from the rich traditions of west African and Arabic music.

-Incorporating sound and rhythm from various cultures including Indian Raga, Arabic Maqam, Balkan Dances and African Rhythms, Safari Trio is one live musical experience that forges ahead and above by redefining the genre of jazz and world music.http://dazzlejazz.ticketfly.com/event/1523449/
+Incorporating sound and rhythm from various cultures including Indian Raga, Arabic Maqam, Balkan Dances and African Rhythms, the John Gunther trio is one live musical experience that forges ahead and above by redefining the genre of jazz and world music.http://dazzlejazz.ticketfly.com/event/1523449/

 "John Gunther comes out of the Sonny Rollins tradition of direct and melodic saxmen." - AFIM music MIX